 How does British Airways compare to other providers?

-British Airways achieved an impressive customer score of 74% in our latest credit card satisfaction survey and is a new Which?
-Recommended Provider (WRP) for 2021.
+British Airways achieved an impressive customer score of 73% in our latest credit card satisfaction survey, but did not meet the criteria to become a Which?
+Recommended Provider for 2022.

 Is British Airways a good credit card provider?